 “China is the natural good friend, good brother, and good partner of African countries,” said Chinese President Xi Jinping in the 2018 BRICS (Brazil, Russia, India, China, and South Africa) Summit.

-The African population in Guangzhou is predominantly composed of small commodities merchants.
-According to the statistics provided by the Guangzhou Municipal Public Security Bureau, as of Feb.
+The African population in Guangzhou is primarily composed of small commodities merchants.
+According to the statistics released by the city’s Municipal Public Security Bureau, as of Feb.
 25, 2017, there were 10,344 legal residents of Africans in the city.
-Until April 25, 2017, legal residents accounted for approximately 17% of the total foreign population in Guangzhou.
+Until April 25, 2017, legal residents accounted for approximately 17% of Guangzhou’s foreign population.
 The official data did not reveal the number of illegal Africans.

-Many of these Africans are fluent in Chinese Mandarin or Cantonese.
-They had started their own lives in China.
-Some were even married to natives.
-Yet they were still marked as foreigners, who were subjected to discrimination during the pandemic.
-Natives usually referred to the area where Africans mainly live as the “chocolate area.”
+Many of these Africans are fluent in Chinese Mandarin or Cantonese, two major languages spoken in Guangzhou.
+Some were also married to natives.
+However, they were still identified as foreigners, who became the subject of discrimination during the pandemic.
+Natives usually referred to the area where they mostly live as the “chocolate area.”

 “In general, Guangzhou locals mostly held negative views toward the Black community, mainly Africans, living in Guangzhou,” said Belle Han, a student from Guangzhou studying at Columbia University.
 “Because the far-reaching stereotype is spread over generations in Guangzhou, they are portrayed as undocumented groups, filthy person, or dangerous criminals.”

-On March 25, 2020, China’s National Health Commission announced 67 new COVID-19 cases, all of whom were in people who had traveled from overseas.
-Less than a week earlier, China had reported zero new and suspected cases for the first time.
-Many institutions such as shopping malls and schools had gradually resumed operation.
+On March 25, 2020, China’s health officials announced 67 new COVID-19 cases, which were all found in people who had overseas travel history.
+Around a week earlier, China reported zero cases for the first time.
+Many locations such as shopping malls and schools had resumed their operation.

-Until March 28, mainland China announced a suspension of entry for foreigners with valid Chinese visas and residence permits.
-Since then, major cities such as Beijing, Guangzhou, and Shenzhen have begun to impose a 14-day mandatory quarantine for people who enter the country.
+Until March 28, mainland China suspended the entry of foreigners with valid Chinese visas and residence permits.
+Since then, major cities such as Beijing, Guangzhou and Shenzhen began to impose a 14-day mandatory quarantine for people who enter the country from overseas.
 According to the Wall Street Journal, the border restriction is still valid and will be extended for at least one year.

-A “virus screening” project for Africans was launched in early April after several Nigerians were diagnosed with COVID-19 after arriving in Guangzhou.
-Regardless of local Africans’ travel history, they were subjected to mandatory virus testing.
-Videos of Africans clashing with Guangzhou police, being refused entry by restaurants and supermarkets, being forcibly quarantined at home, or staying on the streets started circulating on the internet.
+In Guangzhou, a “virus screening” project targeting Africans was launched in early April after several Nigerians tested positive for COVID-19 after arriving in the city.
+Although the local Africans did not have any travel history, they were still subjected to mandatory testing.
+Videos of Africans clashing with Guangzhou police, being refused entry by restaurants and supermarkets, being forcibly quarantined at home or staying on the streets started circulating on the internet.

 On April 2, an African man attacked a nurse after refusing to comply with the quarantine regulation.
-People were outraged and wrote comments online to declare Guangzhou is the city for the Chinese, but not Africans.
-Those comments gained numerous “likes” on Weibo and WeChat.
+People became angry and commented on social media to declare Guangzhou was the city for the Chinese, but not Africans.
+Such comments gained numerous likes on platforms such as Weibo and WeChat.

-Sanyuanli, an area in Guangzhou, was later widely discussed because a WeChat article claimed that the cases imported from Africa had been transmitted locally in the area and affected more than one generation.
+Sanyuanli, an area in Guangzhou, also turned into a hot topic because a WeChat article circulated online claimed that the cases from Africa had been locally transmitted in this area and affected a large number of residents.

 Harris Liu, a business student studying in Australia, described this article as a very incendiary one, full of misinformation and leading words.
 “It triggered the long-existing misunderstanding rooted in Guangzhou people’s minds, and raised people’s nationalist emotion.”

-The local Publicity Department said the article was “all rumors,” but it had a negative impact on the African community.
+The local Publicity Department said the article was “all rumors,” but it did bring a negative impact on the African community.
 Eric Olander, the founder of The China Africa Project website, described it as “a gnawing sense of betrayal still lingers,” since “China presents itself as a ‘brother’ to Africa.”

 According to the Wall Street Journal, the ambassadors of some African countries in China said in a joint statement that “the singling out of Africans for compulsory testing and quarantine, in our view, has no scientific or logical basis and amounts to racism towards Africans in China.”

 In July 1979, a Chinese student beat and poured ink on a Malian student in Shanghai because he thought the color of the foreign student was “too light.”
-It immediately triggered a brawl, injuring 50 international students and 24 Chinese students.
-Afterward, more than 100 African students gathered and marched in Tiananmen Square to call for a halt to sending African students to China because of the “serious anti-African tendencies.”
-Until 1989, China tightened its control on university campuses, but racism still exists.
+It immediately triggered a fight, injuring 50 international students and 24 Chinese students.
+To express their disappointment, more than 100 African students gathered and marched in Tiananmen Square to call for a halt to sending African students to China because of the “serious anti-African tendencies.”